 In August 2018, the agency announced it is rethinking its approach for land management given concerns over longer fire seasons and the rising size and severity of wildfires, along with the expanding risk to communities, natural resources, and public safety.
 The Forest Service currently implements various tools to reduce fuel loads and improve forest conditions.
 Yet, catastrophic wildfires and corresponding losses to life and property have continued to grow, partly because treatments have been uncoordinated and not at the right scale.
 In its accompanying high-level report, the agency contemplates ways to increase collaboration, shared stewardship, and co-manage wildfire risk.

 Given millions of miles of ROW span the landscape across diverse ecosystems, including fire-prone areas, there may be opportunities to further leverage some of these ROW and abutting areas.
 The spread of invasive plants such as cheatgrass, as well as the build up of other flammable native vegetation, can increase fuel loads.
 This can create or increase fire hazards that threaten electric infrastructure.
 Properly maintaining vegetation in ROW can prevent the spread of invasive species, provide wildlife habitat, and act as effective fuel breaks to limit and fight wildfires.
-NRECA members are interested in collaborating with the agency to explore ways to build upon the 2018 Consolidated Appropriations Act (e.g., pilot projects) to further address these issues on federal land.
+The Associations are interested in collaborating with the agency to explore ways to build upon the FY2018 Omnibus (e.g., pilot projects) to further address these issues on federal land.
 For long-term success, these potential opportunities should seek to be well coordinated in advance of implementing any land treatments, protect infrastructure and the environment, and enhance electric system reliability.
-In addition, NRECA believes the agency should not hold co-ops strictly liable for participating in such collaborative efforts to reduce fire risk and improve forest health.
+In addition, the Associations believe the agency should not hold our members strictly liable for participating in such collaborative efforts to reduce fire risk and improve forest health.

 Provide Additional Guidance and Directives.

 This rulemaking plays an important role in enhancing the reliability of the electric grid and reducing the threat of wildfire to, and wildfire caused by vegetation-related conditions within, electric transmission and distribution ROW and abutting federal land.
 Ensuring consistent implementation with Congress’ intent will be the key to its success.
-Therefore, NRECA and its members encourage the agency to issue and periodically update guidance to ensure provisions are appropriately developed and implemented for utility ROW vegetation management, facility inspection, and O&M activities.
-Agency efforts to issue guidance are also supported by the 2018 Consolidated Appropriations Act.
+Therefore, the Associations encourage the agency to issue and periodically update guidance to ensure provisions are appropriately developed and implemented for utility ROW vegetation management, facility inspection, and O&M activities.
+Agency efforts to issue guidance are also supported by the FY2018 Omnibus.

 Conclusion

-NRECA appreciates the opportunity to provide comments on ways the USDA Forest Service can improve the efficiency of approving powerline special use authorizations and associated plans and agreements related to facility inspection, vegetation management, and O&M activities.
-NRECA and its members believe the abovementioned provisions will enable the continued protection of the nation’s forests and grasslands, while enhancing reliability and mitigating safety and fire hazards.
+The Associations appreciate the opportunity to provide comments on ways the USDA Forest Service can improve the efficiency of approving powerline special use authorizations and associated plans and agreements related to facility inspection, vegetation management, and O&M activities.
+The Associations believe the abovementioned provisions will enable the continued protection of the nation’s forests and grasslands, while enhancing reliability and mitigating safety and fire hazards.
 We welcome a chance to discuss our comments further with your team and look forward to continuing to work with the agency to coordinate the implementation of this program.

-If you have any questions regarding these comments, please contact me at Janelle.Lemen@nreca.coop.
+If you have any questions regarding these comments, please contact Janelle Lemen at Janelle.Lemen@nreca.coop or Corry Marshall at cmarshall@publicpower.org.

 Respectfully,